KKR's Independence, Contango to merge in $5.7 billion oil and gas deal

-(Reuters) -KKR & Co’s Independence Energy LLC and Contango Oil & Gas Co will merge in an all-stock deal to create an oil and gas company with an enterprise value of about $5.7 billion, which will focus on consolidations.
+(Reuters) -KKR & Co’s Independence Energy LLC and Contango Oil & Gas Co will merge in an all-stock deal to create a consolidation-focused oil and gas company with an enterprise value of about $5.7 billion.

-The deal, announced by the two companies on Tuesday, is the latest in a string of mergers and acquisitions as a vaccination-led recovery in demand has boosted oil and gas prices.
+Deal-making in the sector has been on the rise as a vaccination-led recovery in demand has boosted oil and gas prices after one of the worst energy downturns in history.

+The companies see “large and attractive” opportunities among the large cap independent and small sub-scale public companies as well as private companies that are seeking liquidity, executives said in call with analysts on Tuesday.

+Contango’s shares jumped 15% to $6.47, while KKR shares traded flat in early trading.

 Both Independence, built and managed by private equity KKR’s Energy Real Assets team, and Contango have producing assets across Rockies in Colarado, Permian in Texas and Mid-Continent basins.